jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 ### The interior of iterator:

-If you wonder which kind of iterator to tackle first, `iterator` and its little bro `const_iterator` are probably the more interesting ones for our users.
+If you wonder which kind of iterator to tackle first, `iterator` and its "little bro" `const_iterator` are probably the more interesting ones for our users.
 Quite often you will want to iterate through all key/value pairs to perform some operations and this is what `iterator` is dedicated for.
-More precisely, `iterator` is the type returned by [begin](https://en.cppreference.com/w/cpp/container/unordered_map/begin), [end](https://en.cppreference.com/w/cpp/container/unordered_map/end) & Co. which permits you to create a range-based for loop such as:
+More precisely, `iterator` is the type returned by [begin](https://en.cppreference.com/w/cpp/container/unordered_map/begin), [end](https://en.cppreference.com/w/cpp/container/unordered_map/end) & Co. which allows you to create a range-based for loop such as:

 ```c++
 for (auto& [key, value] : my_map) {